 Reading to Remember

 Topics fly by when learning them in school.
-Struggling to keep up with the following assignment while trying to read seminal journal articles leads me to forget the material as quickly as I learn it.
+The rapid pace and frantic struggle to keep up with assignments and lectures while reading seminal journal articles make me feel like I forget the material as quickly as I learn.
 Two weeks out of class, I wonder if I learned anything.
-However, looking back a few years, my general understanding of computer science has expanded even if the details disappear.
+Looking at where I came from just a few years ago shows me that I am learning a lot.

 To battle the forget monster, I've been reading about topics I was previously exposed to in school.
 I often get more out of it the second time, and it also makes me feel better that I am more familiar with the topic than I realized.